Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: Experiments

 {\rmfamily

 }

-Tables \ref{tab:ascending_ablation_k_m} and \ref{tab:ascending_ablation_k_m_yelp} report ablation results on the synthetic and Yelp datasets under the ascending-order cascading model, where we vary the cardinality $k$ and the number of base arms $m$.
-On the \textbf{synthetic dataset} ($\mathtt{U}(0,0.1)$), CMOSS consistently outperforms CUCB across all configurations.
-When varying $k$, CMOSS reduces cumulative regret by up to \textbf{51.3\%}, and when increasing $m$, it achieves regret reductions of up to \textbf{56.6\%}.
-In terms of runtime, CMOSS incurs slightly higher cost when $k$ is large—for example, it runs \textbf{3.1s} slower than CUCB at $k=15$, which corresponds to a \textbf{1.44$\times$} increase.
-However, as $m$ increases, CMOSS demonstrates more stable runtime: it is only \textbf{0.43s} slower at $m=20$ (\textbf{6.7\%} overhead), and even runs \textbf{0.57s} faster at $m=30$ and \textbf{0.44s} faster at $m=40$.
-On the \textbf{Yelp dataset} (rescaled to $[0,0.1]$), similar patterns hold.
-CMOSS consistently achieves lower regret, with improvements of up to \textbf{43.7\%} when varying $k$ and up to \textbf{37.7\%} when varying $m$.
-Runtime-wise, CMOSS remains efficient, although it incurs moderate overhead at larger $k$ values: e.g., \textbf{1.77s} slower at $k=15$, which is a \textbf{1.24$\times$} increase over CUCB.
-As $m$ increases, the runtime gap narrows—CMOSS is only \textbf{0.72s} slower at $m=20$ (\textbf{12.0\%}), \textbf{0.49s} slower at $m=30$ (\textbf{6.4\%}), and \textbf{1.26s} slower at $m=40$ (\textbf{19.1\%}).
-Overall, these results confirm that CMOSS maintains strong performance and scalability under the ascending feedback model, striking a favorable trade-off between regret minimization and runtime efficiency across both synthetic and real-world scenarios.
+\Cref{tab:ascending_ablation_k_m} and \Cref{tab:ascending_ablation_k_m_yelp} report ablation results on the synthetic and Yelp datasets under the ascending-order cascading model, where we vary the cardinality $k$ and the number of base arms $m$.
+On the \textbf{synthetic} dataset, CMOSS consistently outperforms CUCB across all configurations.
+When varying $k$, CMOSS reduces cumulative regret by \textbf{41.6–52.7\%}, and when increasing $m$, it achieves reductions of \textbf{48.0–53.7\%}.
+In terms of runtime, CMOSS incurs moderate overhead for varying $k$, with relative costs ranging from \textbf{1.05$\times$} to \textbf{1.31$\times$}, while runtime is more stable when varying $m$, ranging between \textbf{1.13$\times$} and \textbf{1.29$\times$} relative to CUCB.
+On the \textbf{Yelp} dataset, similar trends hold.
+CMOSS consistently achieves lower regret, improving over CUCB by \textbf{43.4–45.1\%} when varying $k$ and \textbf{37.5–39.9\%} when varying $m$.
+Runtime remains competitive: for $k$, the overhead ranges from \textbf{0.92$\times$} to \textbf{1.51$\times$}, and for $m$, it ranges from \textbf{1.33$\times$} to \textbf{1.55$\times$}.
+Overall, CMOSS demonstrates robust regret reduction and stable runtime behavior, confirming its scalability under the ascending-order feedback model.

 {\rmfamily

 }

 {\rmfamily